Sephirothbahamut/Accio-Niffler/Milestone 1.md

 ## 1. High concept

 "The Dark Lady awakens" is set in the Hogwarts's school and its surroundings.
 The story revolves around Minerva McGonagall, a young promising witch studying hard to become a master of Transfiguration.
-During her seventh year, she will become friends with a peculiar student, Delphini Lestrange, whose life seems to be wrapped in mystery since her arrival at Hogwarts.
-Minerva is unaware of Delphini's true intentions, whose only goal is to find a promising student in order to help her father, Tom Riddle, win the First Wizarding War, hoping that will prevent the death of her parents.
+During her seventh year, she will become friends with a peculiar student, Delphini Lestrange, whose life seems to be wrapped in mystery until her arrival at Hogwarts.
+Delphini's true goal, which Minerva is unaware of, is to find a promising student in order to help her father Tom Riddle win the First Wizarding War, hoping that will prevent the death of her parents.
-Minerva will be shaken during the same school year when she will come to know that her dear friend Myrtle is found dead in the girls' bathroom, with no suspect to accuse.
-With a void in her heart, which could never be filled, overwhelmed by sorrow and grief, she cries for help: Delphini and the professor Albus Dumbledore come to her aid in order to discover the truth and find the culprit.
-However, there is bad blood between Dumbledore and Delphini for several reasons, thus there is no doubt the two will blame each other for the events that happened.
+Minerva will be shaken when her dear friend Myrtle is found dead in the girls' bathroom, with no suspect.
+With a void in her heart overwhelmed by sorrow and grief, she cries for help: Delphini and the professor Albus Dumbledore come to her aid in order to discover the truth and find the culprit.
+However, there was bad blood between Dumbledore and Delphini, since her very arrival at Hogwarts, leading to distrust amongst each other.
-Minerva is forced to choose who to believe and discover the truth behind the crime through the player's choices: will she side with Dumbledore or with Delphini?
-Will she be able to discover Delphini's plan and make her desist or she will fight her?
+Minerva is forced to choose who to believe and discover the truth behind the crime through player's choices: will she side with Dumbledore or with Delphini?
+Will she be able to discover Delphini's plan and make her desist or will she fight her?

 ## 2. Settings